benpigchu/pikaserver.prototype/README.md

 	"staticRangeRejection":[
 		"/nothing"
-	],//any file under the path will mark as 404 "staticLinking":[
+	],//any file under the path will mark as 404 "staticDirectLinking":[
+		{"from":"/here.html","to":"/home/benpigchu/to.html"}
+	],//similiar to the staticRedirection, but the to file is local path "staticLinking":[
 		{"from":"/here","to":"/home/benpigchu/to"}
 	],//similiar to the staticRedirection, but the to file is local path